-- 5.9 Affordable housing is defined in national policy as social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
-Eligibility is determined with regard to local incomes and local house prices.
-Affordable housing should include provisions for the development to remain at an affordable price in perpetuity for future eligible households or, where any affordable housing development is subsequently sold on the open market for the value to be recycled for replacement affordable housing provision in the locality. - 5.10 The definition of affordable housing included in the glossary in the adopted Local Plan (page 282) references only housing for social and affordable rent.
-The updated NPPF (2021) definition of affordable housing also refers to a number of housing products and includes a wider range of rented and low- cost homes tenures and options.
-Social rented housing is rented housing owned and managed by local authorities and RPs (Registered Providers or Housing Associations), for which guideline target rents are determined through the national rent regime.
-This type of housing may also be owned by other organisations and provided under equivalent rental arrangements to the above, as agreed with the local authority or with Homes England. - (RPs) to households who are eligible for social rented housing - Affordable Rent is subject to rent controls that require a rent of no more than 80 per cent of the local market rent (including service charges, where applicable). - Intermediate housing is homes for sale and rent provided at a cost above social rent, but below market levels.
-These can include shared equity (shared ownership and equity loans) and other low cost homes for sale and intermediate rent. - 5.11 Therefore, the current definition of Affordable Housing includes social rented housing, intermediate rented housing, shared ownership and shared equity products and as of 24th May 2021 First Homes as well. - 5.12 Policy H3 allows for exception sites where they are supported by a Local Housing Needs Survey.
+5.6.1 Policy H3 allows for rural exception sites, which as the policy states are for ' affordable housing on small sites that would not normally be permitted for housing'.
+There is a requirement for exception sites to meet a 'clearly evidenced local affordable housing need.
+Exception sites are usually supported by a Local Housing Needs Survey.
 The Council would expect such surveys to follow the best practice methodology of a parish level two-part survey which is independently undertaken and analysed.
-The pre-survey consultation with the Town or Parish Council to raise awareness of the surveys is an integral part of the process and helps ensure as high a response rate a possible for this snapshot survey and gain local support.
+The pre-survey consultation with the Town or Parish Council to raise awareness of the survey is an integral part of the process and helps ensure as high a response rate as possible for this snapshot survey and gain local support.
 Survey findings are considered valid for three years.
 It should be noted that owing to the snapshot nature of the survey, results should not be extrapolated, and any resulting scheme would not be expected to meet all of the identified affordable housing need.
 In practice, parish level local housing need surveys are usually used to justify a scheme to meet around 50% of the affordable housing need identified.
 Where surveys find evidence of a demand for open-market housing within a parish it is useful that this is reported, but it must be noted that this provides evidence of demand, not local housing need.